- 1 Confidentiality

 - Analogue addressable detectors containing the chips in this note (1983-1994).
 These were mounted on a thick-film substrate.

-1. BS-30 panel with Intel 8035 microprocessors, coded in assembler.
+1. BS-30 panel with Intel MCS-48 microcontroller, coded in assembler.
 The panel processor used a scheduler that I built.
 The loop processors had no scheduler

-2. 1989: DYFI® handling of the detectors in the loop controller with PL/M-51 and Real-time executive for 8051-type single-chip microcomputers.
-Panel with Intel 8088 coded in Modula-2 + run-time
+2. 1989: DYFI® handling of the detectors in the loop controller with Intel MCS-51 processor and coded PL/M-51 and in Notes from the vault – 0x05 – RTX-51, an embedded scheduler.
+However, the panel part had an Intel 8088 coded in Modula-2 + run-time

 - Analogue addressable detectors with PIC controller (1994-2017)